 The aerial photography acquisition phase of the project was conducted by QSI's subcontractor Richard Crouse and Associates (RCA) between December 2016 and March 2017.
 A total of 27 flight lines of natural color imagery were acquired within a tolerance of 25% of the Mean Lower Low Water (MLLW) tide stage.
-Of the 27 flight lines acquired, seven were used in project SC1601A-TB-C. Imagery was captured with an approximate nominal ground sample distance (GSD) of 0.30 meters through the use of a large format Intergraph Z/I Digital Mapping Camera (DMC) with a focal length of 92 mm.
+Of the 27 flight lines acquired, six were used in project SC1601B-TB-C. Imagery was captured with an approximate nominal ground sample distance (GSD) of 0.30 meters through the use of a large format Intergraph Z/I Digital Mapping Camera (DMC) with a focal length of 92 mm.

-The lidar acquisition was conducted between December 2016 and March 2017 and consisted of a total of 988 lines flown over 46 lidar acquisition missions with an average point density of 14 pulses per square meter and a nominal swath width of 291 meters and a 30% swath overlap.
-Topographic/bathymetric ("topobathy") lidar data was collected through the use of a Riegl VQ-880-G sensor.
-The topobathy data was used to derive the Mean High Water (MHW) and MLLW shorelines, while the NIR data was used as an aid to developing the water surface model necessary for applying refraction corrections to the topobathy data.
+The LIDAR acquisition was conducted between December 2016 and March 2017 and consisted of a total of 988 lines flown over 46 LIDAR acquisition missions with an average point density of 14 pulses per square meter and a nominal swath width of 291 meters and a 30% swath overlap.
+Topo-bathy Green LIDAR and topographic Near-Infrared (NIR) LIDAR were captured in tandem through the use of a Riegl VQ-880-G sensor.
+The topo-bathy data was used to derive the Mean High Water (MHW) and MLLW shorelines, while the NIR data was used as an aid to developing the water surface model necessary for applying refraction corrections to the topobathy data.
 The flight lines were required to be collected within 20% of the mean range of MLLW.
-For further information about all field operations see the "Topobathymetric LiDAR and Shoreline Mapping Report" on file within the RSD Electronic Data Library.
+For further information about all field operations see the Topobathymetric LiDAR and Shoreline Mapping Report on file within the RSD Electronic Data Library.